StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 ### Install the AAD StackPack

 To install the AAD StackPack, simply press the **INSTALL** button.
 No other actions need to be taken.
-A [training period](aad.md#training-period) is required before AAD can begin to report anomalies.
+THe AAD requires a [training period](aad.md#training-period) before it can begin to report anomalies.

 ### Training period